-During 2012, cash provided by operating activities decreased \$534,000 over 2011, primarily due to a reduction of \$575,000 in amounts due to third-party payers.
-Cash used in noncapital financing activities decreased \$374,000 over 2011, due to decreased private UPL program payments.
-Cash used in capital and related financing decreased \$834,000 due to decreased purchase of capital assets.
-Cash provided by investing activities remained consistent with 2011.
+During 2012, cash provided by operating activities decreased by \$534,000 over 2011, primarily due to a reduction of \$575,000 in amounts due to third-party payers.
+Cash used in noncapital financing activities decreased by \$374,000 over 2011, due to decreased private UPL program payments.
+Cash used in capital and related financing activities decreased by \$834,000 due to decreased purchase of capital assets.